openshift/enhancements/enhancements/monitoring/multi-tenant-alerting.md

 notifications without requesting external intervention.

 In this case, UWM admins have the possibility to deploy a dedicated Alertmanager.
-The configuration options are to the options exposed for the Platform Alertmanager and live under the `alertmanager` key in the UWM configmap.
+The configuration options are equivalent to the options exposed for the Platform Alertmanager and live under the `alertmanager` key in the UWM configmap.